gameman15/Register/README.md

 	-Fixed bug: Close out always fails due to new void handling -Added "Change day" script
-	-Changed "accept close out" to use "change day" script
+	-Changed "accept close out" to use "change day" script -Added ability to force a close out by dumping the records

 Version 1.3:
 	-Fixed bug: Close out always fails due to mistakes in "accept close out" and "change day" scripts